This Salmon Crudo with Shallots is made with salmon, shallots, serrano peppers, lime juice, sesame oil, soy sauce, and ponzu sauce.

 - Don't be afraid to get creative: While traditional salmon crudo is made with just a few simple ingredients, don't be afraid to get creative and try new things.
 Experiment with different sauces, toppings, or accompaniments to create a unique and delicious dish.

-Salmon Crudo with Shallots
+Salmon Crudo Recipe with Shallots

 - Total Time: 10 minutes